samlaf/samlaf.github.io/_posts/2025-08-22-doublezero.md

 But so do all of the other examples mentioned.
 Netflix and other content providers are already peered with ISPs all around the world.
 IPTV already uses multicast where needed (although fun fact Netflix streaming [does not](https://broadpeak.tv/blog/how-multicast-abr-could-have-knocked-out-video-freezes-during-netflixs-live-streaming-of-the-paul-tyson-match/)).
 LLM training, even if spanning multiple datacenters, only spans a single governance org, which no-doubt already has their own fiber to connect their different datacenters.
 As for gaming, let's look at this next quote.

 > "Some games use peer-to-peer models, whereby the end players connect directly over the public internet.
 [OatmealDome](https://oatmealdome.me/blog/splatoon-2s-netcode-an-in-depth-look/) offers a particularly detailed description of Splatoon as an example of this. [...]
-The DoubleZero network, with its dedicated links and its flexibleusage model, can deliver stability to the connections and make the games more enjoyable"
+The DoubleZero network, with its dedicated links and its flexible usage model, can deliver stability to the connections and make the games more enjoyable"

 As always, the devil is in the details.
 Taking snippets from the blog post:
 - "The game and netcode ticks at 60Hz.
 However, packets can only be sent every 4 ticks.
 This results in an artificially constrained packet send tick rate of 15Hz."